16-day Namibia, Chobe and Victoria Falls Safari (Private Guided)

 This tour visits Namibia's famed attractions including the Namib Desert, the Skeleton Coast, Damaraland, Etosha National Park and the Caprivi wetlands.
 Top this fascinating voyage of discovery with a safari in Botswana's Chobe National Park and a visit to Victoria Falls and you really have the makings of an amazing holiday.

 You will be met by your guide on arrival in Windhoek and handed your travel documents.
 City tour of Windhoek with your guide (if time permits).
 The remainder of the day can be spent relaxing at your own leisure.
-For dinner tonight, you can head into town for a bite to eat at one of Windhoek’s well known restaurants.Recommended Accommodation in Windhoek
+For dinner tonight, you can head into town for a bite to eat at one of Windhoek’s well known restaurants.Standard Accommodation

 After breakfast you will depart on the six-hour drive to the Sossusvlei .